itsayellow/hue-api-docs/README.md

 #### Rule Operators

 `"dx"` only seems to work with sensors.
 The `"dx"` operator in a condition of a Rule means "whenever this changes, this condition is triggered as true."
 Often the address for this condition is the `lastupdated` field of a sensor.

 `"ddx"` only seems to work with sensors.
 The `"ddx"` operator in a condition of a Rule means "whenever this changes, this condition is triggered as true after a specified delay."
 The condition will also include a `"value"` which is a relative timePattern.

+It is unclear if conditions accompanying a `"ddx"` condition sample their states for the original change of the `"ddx"` address or the delayed version of that address.
+TODO

 ### Sensors